lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup1.md

 ### About the Data

 The raw data is the same as the [source data we used in correlation][1].
+It has 2 classes and all the records are labeled.

-In real world, 2 types of scenario often appear:
+In real world, 2 types of scenario could happen:
 1. Each class has labeled and unlabeled data.
 2. Only 1 class is partially labeled and all the other data is unlabeled.

-To mimic the partially labeled data in real world, we need to mask the data, and our original data has 2 classes.
+To mimic these 2 scenarios in real world, we can mask the data.

 #### Type 1 Data Mask

-In the first type of masking, we mask some data in both classes as unlabeled, and allow flexible settings on mask rate.
+In the first type of masking, we mask some data in both classes as unlabeled, and allow flexible settings on `mask_rate`.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_type1_mask.png" width="765" height="111" />

 The original labeled data still keep their 0 or 1 labels, and the unlabeled data will be marked as -1.
-If we apply stratified split to get train & test data, the percentage of each data label in training data stays the same in testing data.
+We apply stratified split to get train & test data, so that the percentage of each data label in training data stays the same in testing data.
 In the example below, we have masked 95% data:

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_splittraintest_mask1.png" width="820" height="512" />

-If we apply UMAP dimensional reduction to project the dataset into 2 dimensions, coloring the data point based on their masks and real labels ("0False" means masked negative class, "0True" means original negative class, "1False" means masked positive class, "1True" means original positive class), let's look at the plot of training data:
+Before any forecasting work, we can plot the data into 2D or 3D space to see how does the data distribute, in order to get a sense of how challenging the problem is.
+To do this, we can apply UMAP dimensional reduction to project the dataset into 2-dimensional space, coloring the data point based on their masks and real labels ("0False" means masked negative class, "0True" means original negative class, "1False" means masked positive class, "1True" means original positive class), let's look at the plot of training data:

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/train_umap.png" width="1377" height="313" />